llesoil/input_sensitivity/README.md

-# Learning Once and for All ?
+# Predicting Performances of Configurable Systems
-# On the Input Sensitivity of Configurable Systems
+# The Issue of Input Sensitivity

 Dear ESEC/FSE reviewers,

-In this repository, you can consult the code, the data and the results related to our submission "Learning Once and for All?
-On the Input Sensitivity of Configurable Systems".
+In this repository, you can consult the code, the data and the results related to our submission "Predicting Performances of Configurable Systems: the Issue of Input Sensitivity".

 # Artifact evaluation